A Christmas Carol (TV series): Plot summary

-The Ghost then shows Scrooge a Christmas during which Mary asked Scrooge for a loan of £30 so Tim could have a life-saving surgery.
+The Ghost then shows Scrooge a Christmas during which Mary asked Scrooge for £30 so Tim could have a life-saving surgery.
 Scrooge offered to give her the money if she came to his apartment on Christmas Day.
-The next day, Scrooge made Mary admit she was willing to prostitute herself to save her child, and watched her undress.
-He then said that he did not desire her, but that he wished to see how easily people abandon their morals for money.
-Scrooge gave her the money and threatened to tell her husband if he should ever leave his employ.
-Humiliated, Mary told Scrooge he would one day see a "mirror" showing him his true self, stating that as a woman she had "the power to summon such spirits."
+She did, and Scrooge made Mary admit she was willing to prostitute herself to save her child, and watched her undress.
+He then said that he did not desire her, but that he wished to see her abandon her morals for money.
+Scrooge paid her and threatened to tell her husband if he should ever leave his employ.
+Humiliated, Mary told Scrooge that one day she would show him his true self in a "mirror", stating that she had "the power to summon such spirits."

-The Ghost of Christmas Present appears, in the form of Scrooge's long-dead sister Lottie, the mother of his nephew Fred.
+The Ghost of Christmas Present appears, in the form of the long-deceased Lottie, Fred's mother.
 She and Scrooge watch the Cratchit family celebrating Christmas together.
+Mary lies to Bob about where she got the money, telling him that she stole a pair of diamond earrings and sold them.
 Bob announces he will resign from Scrooge's employment in the morning, as he has found another job.
 Scrooge wishes to tell Mary he will not reveal their arrangement to Bob, but, sensing his presence, Mary tells him to leave.